dwringer/cl-bst/README.md

    TR: Binary search tree into which values will be inserted

 #### Keyword parameters:
-> - This function uses the same keyword parameters as BST-INSERT -
+>   This function uses the same keyword parameters as BST-INSERT.

 #### Example:
 ```